 Even if you don’t teach online, you can extend student learning with online tools and activities in your D2L course site.
 Attend this workshop to learn the best practices for using the gradebook, content items, quizzes and other D2L features to supplement instruction in your face-to-face classes.

 Participants are encouraged to bring examples of how they use D2L in their own courses, or just come and get some ideas on how you might incorporate an online resource into your class.

 Facilitated by John Thommen

 In this hands-on session, participants will learn how to create computer administered and graded quizzes within Desire2Learn.
 The basics of online testing, question construction, as well as feedback options, security features, and random question selection will be addressed.
 Experience using Desire2Learn is required.
 Participants are expected to easily navigate within Desire2Learn without facilitator assistance.

 Formatting and entering text using MS Word can be a frustrating and downright maddening experience.
-In this session, we will explore how to use MS Word 2013 efficiently and effectively.
-We will also explore some of the common problems that Word 2013 users encounter and discuss how to troubleshoot these problems.
-This workshop is appropriate for beginning to advanced computer/MS Word users.
+In this session, we will explore how to use the current version of MS Word efficiently and effectively.
+We will also explore some of the common problems that MS Word users encounter and discuss how to troubleshoot these problems.
+This workshop is appropriate for beginning to advanced MS Word users.